 Members of Above Bar Church are involved in mission in the UK and beyond.
 The people on this page are some of those we have pledged to support particularly, but there are many others we love and pray for regularly, all around the world.
+You can read more about mission in Above Bar Church here.

 David and Judy Couchman